 Reviving a cultural icon

 The hall is revived in a contemporary architectural interpretation based on three principles: the Gable, the Disk and the Arch.
 The Gable is made of glass that open up the hall’s interior to create a connection between the life of the hall and the surrounding area.
 The Gable is part of a journey through the urban spaces of Copenhagen, where the hall’s visitors reach their destination upon entering the foyer.
 In the Disk, on the first floor, bars and lounges are placed around the concert hall under the Arch.
-The Arch is the large unifying structure that recreates the K.B. hall’s iconic look.
-Inside, the balconies, balustrades, bars and fittings will all have historical references.
-The new flexible architecture, the acoustics and technical solutions all fulfil the requirements for a contemporary event venue.
+Here, more than 500 small windows break the structure of the facade with small glimpses of light, which enlarges the connection between the inside and outside.
+The Disk is covered in handmade white tiles that are specially produced to the K. B. Hall.
+The characteristic crookedness and glacing of the tiles makes the facade reflect the light and life of the surroundings which connects the Hall to the local area.
+The Arch is the large unifying structure that recreates the K.B.
+Hall’s iconic look.
+Inside, the balconies, balustrades, bars and fittings all have historical references.
+The new flexible architecture, the acoustics and technical solutions all fulfill the requirements for a contemporary event venue.

 The new K.B.
 Hall contributes to the social environment in Frederiksberg.
 Especially from the street Peter Bangs Vej and across the new plaza towards the luminous, open building a clear connection between the inside of the hall and the surrounding area is created.
 The plaza is a welcoming place to sit, take a rest and observe the life of the area and the K.B.
 Hall.
 The new arena is indeed a meeting point for the citizens.
 An event space of this size has been missing in Copenhagen since 2011, but with the new K.B.
 Hall there is once again be a place for culture and events to happen.

 How the project addresses the Sustainable Development Goals